TheActualWalko/aauuddiioo/README.md

-# aauuddiioo - 2015: music sharing community frontend in ~~1263~~ 1243 bytes of HTML
+# aauuddiioo

+A fun and mysterious anonymous music sharing site.
+Upload anonymous unnamed mp3s; last 10 uploads are available to play and download.